The Lifeboat Station Project is about the lifeboat volunteers, for the lifeboat volunteers.

 WHO’S BACKING THE PROJECT?

-For the first two years of its life, the Project was entirely funded by Jack and what he could raise under his own steam through the The LSP Shop — in essence, his own form of crowdfunding.
+For the first two years of its life, the Project was entirely funded by Jack and what he could raise under his own steam through the The Shop — in essence, his own form of crowdfunding.

-However, since Autumn 2016, he’s been fortunate enough to receive a small amount of funding from the RNLI, which partially covers Jack’s costs and goes some way to smoothing out the (sometimes terrifying) financial peaks and troughs.
+Since Autumn 2016, Jack’s been fortunate enough to receive a small contribution from the RNLI in return for the charity using the images to promote their work.
+This contribution covers less than half the costs of making the photographs but goes some way to smoothing out the (sometimes terrifying) financial peaks and troughs.